dock108/scroll-down-sports/docs/data-models.md

 # Data models

-The app uses adapters to normalize data from multiple sources (local JSON for development, Postgres API for production).
+The app uses adapters to normalize data from multiple sources (local JSON for development, API responses for production).
 This allows the UI to tolerate different field names and data shapes.

-## Games (`src/data/games.json`)
+## Games (mock JSON: `src/data/games.json`)

 Each item represents a finished game.